eribeiroClassroom/syscalls-code-reading-questions/README.md

 ```

 The ./config script will create a new configuration directory.
 You should now see an ASST1 directory in the kern/compile/ directory.

+2. Clone the assignment repository.
+3. Write your answers into the file OS161_CodeReading01.md.
+4. Commit and push the changes into the assignment's GitHub repository.